-Note: Students who complete all of the requirements for a bachelor's degree in their chosen major and the required courses for a minor or specialization in TESOL will also be awarded a TESOL certificate.
-A TESOL certificate is recognized worldwide as the minimum requirement for teaching English as a Second Language in a variety of settings and can open up many opportunities for short-term or long-term employment in the international marketplace.
+Note: Students who complete all the requirements for a bachelor's degree in their chosen major and the required courses for a minor or specialization in TESOL will also be awarded a TESOL certificate.
+A TESOL certificate is recognized worldwide as the minimum requirement for teaching English as a Second Language in a variety of settings and can offer many opportunities for short-term or long-term employment in the international marketplace.

-\LING 4320 Language Learning (3; F) \LING 4330 Communicating Cross-Culturally (3) TESL 3000 TESOL Theory (3; F) \TESL 3020 TESOL Methods (3; Sp) \TESL 4900 TESOL Practicum Preparation (2; TBA) \TESL 4910 TESOL Practicum Experience (1; TBA)
+LING 4320 Language Learning (3; F)

+TESL 3000 TESOL Theory (3; F)

+TESL 3020 TESOL Methods (3; SP)

+TESL 4900 TESOL Practicum Preparation (2; TBA)

+TESL 4910 TESOL Practicum Experience (1; TBA)
-One of the following:

-LING 4400 Sociolinguistics (3; OF) \TESL 4100 TESOL Curricula and Assessment (3; OSp)
+LING 4400 Sociolinguistics (3; OF) TESL 4100 TESOL Curricula and Assessment (3; OSP)

-\Course has prerequisites, check course descriptions for details.
-TOTAL 21
+Course has prerequisites, check course descriptions for information about prerequisites.